-"The Bank of Russia will consider the necessity of further increases in the key rate at its upcoming meetings.
-The key rate decisions will take into account actual and expected inflation dynamics relative to the target and economic developments over the forecast horizon, as well as risks posed by domestic and external conditions and the reaction of financial markets."
+"Increased inflationary pressure <...> can lead to a more substantial and prolonged deviation of inflation upward from the target.
+This creates the necessity of further increases in the key rate at the upcoming meetings.
+Key rate decisions will take into account actual and expected inflation dynamics relative to the target and economic developments over the forecast horizon, as well as risks posed by domestic and external conditions and the reaction of financial markets."